-about Transition to Kindergarten Tips for Success
+About Kindergarten Tips for Success

-What are some tips to help your child have a successful transition from Pre-kindergarten Exceptional Student Education (Pre-K ESE) to kindergarten?
+What are some tips to help your child have a successful move from Pre-kindergarten Exceptional Student Education (Pre-K ESE) to kindergarten?

-Learning about what to expect as your child leaves Pre-K ESE and transitions to a new class or school will help make the process go more smoothly.
-Some things that happen at the end of the Pre-K ESE school year prior to your child's transition to kindergarten may include:
+Learning about what to expect as your child leaves Pre-K ESE and enters a new class or school will help make the process go more smoothly.
+Some things that happen at the end of the Pre-K ESE school year prior to your child's move to kindergarten may include: